 1) The “magic” method

-This method is incredibly simple, and can adapt easily to any marketing channel and a vast amount of companies varying in size and industry.
+This method is incredibly simple and can adapt easily to any marketing channel and a vast amount of companies varying in size and industry.
 If you’re looking for a speedy ROI figure that’s still insightful, this is the method for you; all you need to work out if your cost per lead (CPL) and the “magic number”.

 CPL is easy (you probably already know it!).
-You take the channel cost, and divide it by the amount of leads produced by that channel over the given time frame chosen, to find how much each individual lead cost your channel.
+You take the channel cost, and divide it by the number of leads produced by that channel over the given time frame chosen, to find how much each individual lead cost your channel.
 You’ll need to do this for each channel you’d like to measure.

-The “magic number” is a little different- it comprises of your sales conversion rate (from lead to sale), and the “average client value” (average yearly revenue produced by a single client) – you may need to ask another department for this!
+The “magic number” is a little different- it comprises of your sales conversion rate (from lead to a sale), and the “average client value” (average yearly revenue produced by a single client) – you may need to ask another department for this!
 Multiply these values together and you have the magic number!
 You only need to do this once, no matter how many channels you’re investigating.

 Here’s where we see the ROI- in the comparison of these two numbers.
 If the CPL is equal to, or below the magic number then you’ve got a positive ROI- the greater the difference- the better!
 If the CPL is higher than the magic number, you may be losing money.

 Benefits of this method include the ease at which you can do the math, and in comparing the numbers, you can use the differences between them to assess how much change is needed.
-This method however lacks in providing finite details.
+This method, however, lacks in providing finite details.
 Though some leads may cost a lot more, they may also be responsible for bringing in a high amount of revenue-so you’re actually not losing money at all!
 This is a great starting method in finding areas you can relax on and areas that need more attention.

 2) Single attribution method

 Now you have each lead appropriately attributed, you can total up the sales conversions and revenue brought in by each channel from the attributions.
-This gives you all the numbers needed to see the overall ROI for a campaign, or work out the CPL and average revenue made from each lead- allowing you to get deeper detail about what works and what doesn’t from an ROI perspective.
+This gives you all the numbers needed to see the overall ROI for a campaign or work out the CPL and average revenue made from each lead- allowing you to get deeper detail about what works and what doesn’t from an ROI perspective.

-This method benefits from being simple and cheap to implement, whilst additionally allowing you an advanced insight into the early stages of your sales funnel and lead generation.
+This method benefits from being simple and cheap to implement, whilst additionally allowing you advanced insight into the early stages of your sales funnel and lead generation.
 The figures and values are simple to understand, especially when presenting and planning future investments.

 The drawback with single attribution in ROI measurement lies in its inability to measure nurtured leads in the same way.
-The influence of subsequent touches are not factored in, and channels such as content run long into the nurture process for some leads, your numbers won’t reflect the success of those investments, as the focus hinges on the final lead generation.
+The influence of subsequent touches are not factored in, and channels such as content run long into the nurturing process for some leads, your numbers won’t reflect the success of those investments, as the focus hinges on the final lead generation.

 3) Multi-touch attribution method